 The Community Engagement, Environmental Justice, and Health (CEEJH) Laboratory mission is to educate impacted communities about environmental justice and health issues.
 Through technical assistance and collaboration, communities are empowered to address environmental injustice and environmental health disparities.

 A Center of Excellence at the Nexus of Sustainable Water Reuse, Food, and Health, funded by the U.S. Department of Agriculture-National Institute for Food and Agriculture, is focused on facilitating the adoption of transformative on‐farm solutions that enable the safe use of nontraditional irrigation water on food crops and effectively reduce the nation’s agricultural water challenges that are...

-The Environmental And Spatial Epidemiology Lab (EASEL) is engaged in a variety of research, including air pollution exposure assessment, spatial modeling and mapping, evaluating environmental exposures associated with chronic health outcomes, and examining relationships between the built environment and health.
+The Environmental And Spatial Epidemiology Lab (EASEL) is engaged in a variety of research, including spatial modeling and mapping, evaluating environmental exposures associated with chronic health outcomes, and examining the intersection between mind, body, environment and health.

 The Exposome Small Molecule Core Facility, or the Core, supports the research endeavors of faculty and students across the UMD community.
 The highly sensitive and accurate instruments available at the Core enable researchers to analyze small molecules in a variety of natural products, environmental samples and human bio-samples.

 Principal Investigator: Dr. Donald Milton